LEEYOL/LEEYOL/README.md

 - 👋 Hi, I’m @LEEYOL, a materials engineer
 - 👀 I’m interested materials and informatics, especially materials informatics.
-- 🌱 I’m currently learning how to set up a github-pipe and programming without programming through ChatGPT.
+- 🌱 I’m currently learning how to set up a github-pipe and programming with ChatGPT.
 - 💞️ I’m looking to collaborate on lil fun projects
 - 📫 How to reach me, just here for now...